1

 the two conflicting world views.
 The explanation of our Universe

-requires dynamic space, steady state processes, and static structure.
+requires dynamic vacuum, steady state processes, and quasi-static structure.

 THE DSSU IN THE COMPETITION OF SCIENTIFIC THEORIES.
 The system for the